PIX3LFLUX/Steganosaurus/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## What makes the digital approach so great?
 The benefit over 'conventional' LSB embedding is that the hidden information is much harder for the human eye to see and arguably for computer programs as well, since it was hidden in the frequency domain, which corresponds to subtle changes of color in high frequency parts of the stego image.
 It is also spread across the whole image, which makes it even harder to detect with the naked eye.
 Compared to the 'analog' approach, the payload can be much higher without any noticeable disturbance of the carrier image.
-Theoretically, it also allows for **any digital file** to be hidden inside the image.
+Theoretically, it also allows for **any digital file** to be "hidable" inside the image.

 <p align="right">(<a href="#top">back to top</a>)</p>